 What many may not know, however, is that diabetes and hearing loss may be connected.
 In 2013, a meta-analysis exploring this link was published in The Journal of Clinical Endocrinology.
 Through a synthesis of 13 studies, researchers found that diabetics were 2.15 times more likely to be diagnosed with hearing loss than non-diabetics.

-Measures for Preventing Diabetes-Related Hearing Loss
+Measures for Preventing Hearing Loss

 1. Track your blood sugar levels.

-The first step in preventing diabetes-related hearing loss is to continue doing your best to manage your diabetes, which means tracking your blood sugar levels.
+The first step to preventing hearing loss is to continue doing your best to manage your diabetes, which means tracking your blood sugar levels.
 “Some but not all studies have shown an increased risk of hearing impairment with increasing levels of blood glucose,” says Catherine Cowie, PhD and MPH, in an article by OnTrackDiabetes.

 2. Refrain from smoking.